kleros/gtcr-action-bot/README.md

 > To run the service in production mode use `yarn production`.

-> To start with PM2 use `pm2 start yarn --name gtcr-action-bot -- production`
+> To start with PM2 use `pm2 start yarn --interpreter bash --name gtcr-action-bot -- production`

 ## Other Scripts